BA (Hons) in Audio and Music Technology

 • Extra-curricular activity, such as band performance, DJ-ing, community arts, visual or performing arts

-Applications from individuals with non-standard qualifications, relevant work or life experience will also be considered.
+Applications from individuals with non-standard qualifications and relevant work or life experience will also be considered.

 English Language